Converting story points to hours - how does it work?

 The questions we will answer in post

-- So why can't we negotiate and decide on the ratio between hours and story points?
+- Why can't we negotiate and decide on the ratio between hours and story points?

-- So why isn't there a one-to-one mapping between story points and hours?
+- Why isn't a one-to-one mapping between story points and hours?

 - How do we convert story points and velocity into duration?

 The relationship between time and story points is measured and not negotiated.
 It is different for each team.
 It changes as teams improve their methods and vice versa.

 Story points are similar to how weather forecasts work.
 The meteorologist uses his knowledge and observes data to forecast the weather.
 Similarly, development teams use their knowledge and observe the the velocity of previous sprints to forecast the the expected effort of upcoming work.

 So when someone asks these questions, here is how you might answer.
 First, define story points and sprint velocity before explaining how these concepts relate to time.